annu-thapa55/AI-Based-Calanus-Detection-and-Measurement/README.md

 ```
 http://127.0.0.1:5000
 ```

-Write something about sample images

-Add additional sections that demonstrate how to use the app, including images
 ### How to Use
 ...
+Demonstrate how to use the app, including images
+Write something about sample images

 #### Find Ratio